jeanschuchardt/jeanschuchardt/README.md

 ### Hi there 👋
 I'm Jean

 I'm a software engineer

 - 🔭 I’m currently working with Enterprise Content Management application
-- 🌱 I’m currently learning spring framework.
+- 🌱 I have back to the basics and I'm refreshing  my mind with design patterns and spring framework concepts.

 <!--
 **jeanschuchardt/jeanschuchardt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.